mybatis/mybatis-dynamic-sql/src/site/markdown/docs/caseExpressions.md

 Support for case expressions was added in version 1.5.1.
 For information about case expressions in the Kotlin DSL, see the [Kotlin Case Expressions](kotlinCaseExpressions.md) page.

-## Case Statements in SQL
+## Case Expressions in SQL
 The library supports different types of case expressions - a "simple" case expression, and a "searched" case expressions.
+Case expressions can be used in many places including select lists, order by phrases, etc.

 A simple case expression checks the values of a single column.
 It looks like this: